raspberrypilearning/octapi-calculating-pi/en/step_9.md

 ```

-### Programming challenge
+### Challenge: dartboard algorithm for OctaPi
-Write a distributed Python 3 program to re-implement the standalone version of the 'dartboard' algorithm using Dispy for running on OctaPi.
-You can use the code fragments you have been shown.
+Write a distributed Python 3 program to re-implement the standalone version of the dartboard algorithm using Dispy for running on OctaPi.
+You can use the code fragments above.

 --- collapse ---
 ---
 title: Answer
 ---

-Our version of this code is as shown [here](resources/dartboard_octapi.py).
+Our version of this code is [here](resources/dartboard_octapi.py).

 --- /collapse ---

-This code works well for moderately sized computations, but the client machine can run out of memory as each job that is running requires storage space on the client.
-There is a technique to drip-feed jobs to the cluster shown in the Dispy documentation.
+This code works well for moderately-sized computations, but the client machine can run out of memory as each job that is running requires storage space on it.
+There is a technique to drip-feed jobs to the cluster shown in the `Dispy` documentation.
 A version of the same code using this more efficient method can be found [here](resources/compute_pi_efficient.py).